 A hysterectomy is a surgical operation in which the uterus is removed.
 Doctors may suggest this to treat endometriosis.
 Along with or instead of a hysterectomy, your doctor may also suggest an oophorectomy, which is the removal of the ovaries.
 It will stop your body from making hormones, which should get rid of endometriosis for good, but it will also put you through menopause.

-Taking out the ovaries will lower oestrogen levels significantly and slow or stop the growth of endometrial tissue.
+Taking out the ovaries will lower estrogen levels significantly and slow or stop the growth of endometrial tissue.
 But it comes with the risks and side effects of menopause, such as hot flashes, bone loss, heart disease, less desire to be sexual, memory loss, sadness or anxiety, and depression.
-For these reasons, the choice to continue with oophorectomy is chosen by the patient and their doctor based on case-specific considerations and the patient's personal objectives.
+For these reasons, the patient and their doctor choose to continue with oophorectomy based on case-specific considerations and the patient’s personal objectives.

 During my ten years of work in this area, seeing how these five minimally invasive endometriosis treatments have changed people’s lives has been truly inspiring.
 Every method, from revolutionary surgical methods to new hormonal therapies, is a big step forward in the fight against this widespread condition.